Born: April 3, 1990 – Moorestown, New Jersey

 After an impressive showing at a free agent camp in Seattle, Bryan was signed just prior to training camp in May 2014.
-Following a great 2016 season, he signed a two-year contract extension with the Lions.
+Following a great 2016 season, he signed a two-year contract extension with the Lions and signed another two-year deal in advance of the 2019 season.
+Prior to free agency in 2021, Bryan signed another one-year extension to stay in orange.
+In late January 2022, he inked yet another extension to bring him back to the squad for an eighth season.

 2017: Another productive season for the slick pass-grabber as Bryan notched his second-consecutive 1,000-yard campaign with a team-leading 1,202 yards on 81 receptions with seven majors through 16 games.
 He recorded six games with 100+ yards and enjoyed his best performance of the year in Winnipeg where he torched the Bombers’ secondary for 10 catches and 152 yards along with a major.
 His lofty numbers earned him a second-career West Division All-Star selection.